tinrupcic5/b-logger/README.md

 - ❌ - Task is not completed

 Each log type can have its own completion status.
 For example, a task can be completed in Q but not in Jira.

+### Migration Scripts

+Migration scripts can be managed with the following features:
+- Create new migration scripts with ticket number and SQL script
+- Track status for:
+  - Demo (✅/❌)
+  - Stage (✅/❌)
+  - Release notes (✅/❌)
+- View all migration scripts
+- Edit existing scripts
+- Delete scripts

 ### Statistics